Environment

 Energy-saving initiatives

-Energy consumption and CO₂ emissionst
+Energy consumption and CO₂ emissions

 Energy consumption for fiscal 2024 decreased 0.2% from the previous year for the NOF Group, and decreased 1.9% from the previous year for NOF.
 The total volume of energy-derived CO₂ emissions decreased 4.0% from the previous year to 136,800 tons for the NOF Group, and decreased 1.6% from the previous year to 108,000 tons for NOF.